Learning from Viral Information: Steady States and Equilibrium Steady States

-\end{thm} This result shows how the platform's virality weight affects the types of equilibrium steady states: there are only informative equilibrium steady states when $\lambda<\lambda^{*},$ while there will always be misleading equilibrium steady states when $\lambda\ge\lambda^{*}$.\footnote{We will see in Proposition~\ref{prop:lambda_star_range_KC} that $\lambda^*$ is finite whenever $K$ and $C$ are large enough, so misleading steady states can indeed arise.} It also shows the majority rule is the only possible limit equilibrium for non-zero virality weights below the critical virality weight $\lambda^{*}$.\footnote{When $\lambda=0,$ the only possible equilibrium steady state is $q$, so every story in the news feed is exactly as informative as one's private signal.
-There is thus some degree of freedom in tie-breaking when there is one more positive story than negative story in the news feed and one's private signal is negative.} For virality weights above $\lambda^{*}$, the majority rule may not be a limit equilibrium, and there may be multiple limit equilibria.
-Nevertheless, the result tells us that every limit equilibrium has a positive probability of generating a misleading steady state where false stories dominate news feeds.
-Users are aware of the possibility of a misleading steady state and would like to correct for it, but are unsure whether society converged to a misleading steady state or an informative one.
+\end{thm} This result shows how virality weight affects the types of equilibrium steady states: there are only informative equilibrium steady states when $\lambda<\lambda^{*},$ while there will always be misleading equilibrium steady states when $\lambda\ge\lambda^{*}$.\footnote{It is easy to check that misleading steady states can indeed arise.
+In fact, one can show that the threshold $\lambda^*$ is finite whenever $K$ and $C$ are large enough.} It also shows the majority rule is the only possible limit equilibrium for non-zero virality weights below the critical virality weight $\lambda^{*}$.\footnote{When $\lambda=0,$ the only possible equilibrium steady state is $q$, so every sampled signal is exactly as informative as one's private signal.
+Equilibrium may not be unique since there is some degree of freedom in tie-breaking: for example, when there are $k+1$ positive signals and $k$ negative signals in the sample and one's private signal is negative, the agent is indifferent between endorsing any signal.} For virality weights above $\lambda^{*}$, the majority rule may not be a limit equilibrium, and there may be multiple limit equilibria.
+Nevertheless, the result tells us that every limit equilibrium has a positive probability of generating a misleading steady state where false signals dominate samples.
+Agents are aware of the possibility of a misleading steady state and would like to account for it, but are unsure whether society converged to a misleading steady state or an informative one.

-Theorem \ref{thm:ss_half_stable} and Theorem \ref{thm:equilibrium_ss_by_lambda} together imply a discontinuity in equilibrium learning outcomes at $\lambda^*$.
-For $\lambda$ just below $\lambda^*$, we converge almost surely to a steady state where a majority of users believe the true state is more likely.
-But when $\lambda=\lambda^*$, there is a positive probability of converging to a misleading steady state.
-This tells us that learning outcomes can be very sensitive to design choices.

 The theorem greatly simplifies checking whether there is a misleading steady state at a limit equilibrium under given parameter values.
 Without the theorem, checking for misleading steady states would require solving for equilibrium strategies, which is a complicated calculation depending on $\pi(\cdot|\sigma)$ and therefore the entire stochastic process.
 The theorem says we can instead check for misleading steady states under the majority rule, which are simply roots of a polynomial.